 The ESSENTIAL History of Jewellery

-Where does the word jewellery originate?
+We sell a vast amount of men's jewellery and women's jewellery but where in fact does the word jewellery originate?
 Well, in fact, its real meaning is a plaything, derived from the Latin language jocale, but it was the stylish French that used the word "jouel" describing anything made from precious stones or metal and used to wear about your person that first reinterpreted the meaning into its modern form today.
 It is ironic to think that jewellery has been around in its most basic format at the same time as tools discovered by early man.
 Jewellery was an integral part of ancient cultures, and so on to this day, people want to wear jewellery designed primarily for them.
 In the Neolithic era, men would gather unusual pieces of stone or wood to create intricate jewellery, believing that this jewellery would protect the wearer from evil spirits.
 The ancestors of Homo Sapiens began making jewellery over forty thousand years ago when they started living in Europe.
 The dawn of mass jewellery making started.
 Man-made jewellery started with the idea of using shells as a form of symbolism dating back tens of thousands of years.
 From these humble beginnings, jewellery has developed and evolved into the many choices we have today.
 However, the tribal influences remain when it comes to design.

 The earliest jewellery in recorded history